farin/JCloisterZone/future.md

 - fix #139: abbey at game end
 - fix #147: Missing farms on Abbey & Mayor tiles (small farms between crossed cities)
 - fix #149: little building can be scored multiple times for one feature
+- fix #150: Wagon can move to a tile occupied by dragon

 ## Roadmap